 These deficiencies result in additional staff workload and stress, compromised patient safety, plus frustration at the increasing amount of attention being given to innovations such as artificial intelligence and assistive technologies.
 Whilst they are keen to be heavily involved in the co-production of technological innovation, doctors initially wish to prioritise functioning, interoperable systems that are essential for safe care, improving patient outcomes and enabling innovation to flourish.

-The BMA’s paper sets out doctors’ vision for IT in the NHS and is a direct response to the Department of Health and Social Care's own vision, ‘The future of healthcare: our vision for digital, data and technology in health and care’, and also incorporates commitments from the NHS Long Term Plan, which talks in depth about innovation and IT, and the presumptions employed by Health Education England's Topol Review, which explores how to prepare the healthcare workforce, through education and training, to deliver the digital future.
+The BMA's paper sets out doctors' vision for IT in the NHS and is a direct response to the Department of Health and Social Care's own vision: 'The future of healthcare: our vision for digital, data and technology in health and care'.
+It also incorporates commitments from the NHS Long Term Plan, which talks in depth about innovation and IT, and the presumptions employed by Health Education England's Topol Review, which explores how to prepare the healthcare workforce, through education and training, to deliver the digital future.

 Our recommendations include: